Competency vs Mastery

 This is a very important distinction to make here: competency vs mastery.
 Competency can be achieved in just 20 hours of focused practice.
 That’s just 45 mins/day for about a month, including a few days off.

-“The major barrier to learning something new isn’t intellectual – it’s emotional,” says Josh Kaufman in the TEDx talk where he illustrates what can come from 20 hours of practice.
+“The major barrier to learning something new isn’t intellectual – it’s emotional,” says Josh Kaufman in the.
 He’s spot on.
 We don’t like feeling incompetent, and starting something new requires us to admit that we don’t know something, which tends to result in us feeling a bit incompetent.
 On its own it it’s easy enough to ameliorate but when you add the misunderstanding of thinking you’ll need to invest 10,000 hours of practice time before it goes away, well then you’ve just added a huge side of overwhelm to the plate, which is enough to turn anyone’s stomach.

 So here’s the recipe for a developing a delicious new skill:

 - Connect to your why.
 Why do you care about acquiring that skill?
 Why is it important to you?